LKPcode/CITELY.AI/README.md

 ## Conclusion

-Citely.ai was a great project to work on and I learned a lot about the power of Large Language Models and their limitations.
-By designing and building the platform from scratch I gained a lot of experience in building full-stack applications and integrating different APIs.
+Working on Citely.ai was an enriching experience that deepened my understanding of Large Language Models, including their potential and limitations.
+Developing the platform from the ground up allowed me to acquire substantial expertise in full-stack application development and API integration.

-The javascript engineering aspect of the project like the chat interface and the integrated PDF viewer were the most challenging and interesting parts of the project.
-I had to learn a lot about the different libraries and tools available to build these features and it was a great learning experience.
+The JavaScript engineering elements, such as creating the chat interface and integrating a PDF viewer, posed significant challenges but were also the most engaging parts of the project.
+I delved into various libraries and tools to construct these features from scratch.

+The citely.ai landing page was also developed by me using NextJS and TailwindCSS.
+The landing page is hosted on Namecheap and can be accessed [here](citely.ai).

+The experience of working on a real-world project with a clear goal and timeline was invaluable for my professional growth.

-The platform is still in development and there are many features that can be added to make it more useful for researchers and students.
+The development of the platform is ongoing, with numerous possibilities for adding features that could further enhance its utility for researchers and students.